emrgcl/ComplianceHelper/Readme.md

 # How to Run the script

-A sample exuection is as below.
+A sample execution is as below.
 Script has verbose logging option which allows quick troubleshooting.

 ```
     .\Report-LAMetadata.ps1 -ExportPath C:\Temp\LASchema -Verbose -TenantId xxxx -AppId yyyyy -logAnalyticsWorkspaceId zzzzzz -AppSecret GZxxx -SampleCount 10